sam-hearst/fetch_thome/README.md

 gs://json_fetch/{{ json_file_name }}.json
 ```

-bq load --autodetect --source_format=NEWLINE_DELIMITED_JSON \
-take_home.raw_brands \
-gs://json_fetch/brands.json

 Loading the data was pretty straightforward however I did need to run a find and replace for all "$".
 BigQuery categorizes it as a special character and I was not able to load the data with that symbol.
+In a production setting, that symbol should be removed before even going through the load stage.

-# Building Structured Relational Data Model
+# Building Structured Relational Data Model (Question #1)

 Please find the link to my relational data model here.
 I will speak a little bit about each table and general overview.
 Firstly this problem seems like a somewhat common pattern of fact vs dimension tables.
 The Receipts table is the fact table while the Users and Brands are the dimension tables.

-After loading the data in, I wanted to clean the receipts table so that it would match the data model.
-Here is my SQL for that process
+Additionally I think that a star schema would be a good way of organizing this data.
+After taking a look at the data I realized that one more table needed to be created.
+That table is all the information present within the 'rewardsReceiptItemList' key for each receipt.
+Additionally, the `barcode` column seems to be the way to join brands table into all the others.
+Therefore, my final data model will have 4 tables: Receipts, Users, Receipt_Items, and Brands.

+Built those tables in BigQuery and please find my SQL to create those tables in the `transformed` directory.